Hancock County, Tennessee: Politics

 Like all of Unionist East Tennessee, Hancock County has been overwhelmingly Republican since the Civil War.
 Since the Republican Party first contested the state in 1868, every official Republican nominee has gained an absolute majority of Hancock County's vote, even William Howard Taft during 1912 when the GOP was bitterly divided.
-The only post-Civil War Democratic presidential nominee to even reach forty percent of Hancock County's vote has been Bill Clinton in 1992, when he was aided by the local popularity of Tennessee Senator Al Gore, whose native home is in Smith County, Tennessee.
+The only post-Civil War Democratic presidential nominee to even reach forty percent of Hancock County's vote has been Bill Clinton in 1992, when he was aided by the local popularity of Senator Al Gore, a Smith County native.

+Education

+There is one school district in the county, Hancock County School District.